BookingSync/operations/README.md

 Operations::Command.new(..., configuration: Operations.default_config.new(transaction: -> {}))
 ```

-It is possible to call `configuration_instance.new` in order to receive an updated configuration instance since it is a `Dry::Struct`
+It is possible to call `configuration_instance.new` to receive an updated configuration instance since it is a `Dry::Struct`

 ### Preconditions

-When we need to check against application state, preconditions are coming to help.
-Obviously we can do all those checks in Contract rule definitions but it is great to have a separate kind of components (a separate stage in the pipeline) for this particular reason as it gives an ability to check them in isolation.
+When we need to check against the application state, preconditions are coming to help.
+Obviously, we can do all those checks in Contract rule definitions but it is great to have separate kinds of components (a separate stage in the pipeline) for this particular reason as it gives the ability to check them in isolation.

 There are many potential scenarios when it can be handy.
-For example, we might need to render a button only when subject entity satisfies preconditions for a particular operation.
+For example, we might need to render a button only when the subject entity satisfies preconditions for a particular operation.
 Or we want to return a list of possible operations from an API we have.

 **Important:** a rule of thumb here is that preconditions don't depend on the user input, they only check the existing state of the application and they are supposed to access only the operation context for this purpose, not params.